apache/hawq-docs/plext/using_plpython.md

 ## Enabling and Removing PL/Python Support <a id="enableplpython"></a>

-If enabled as an option during HAWQ build, the PL/Python language is installed with HAWQ.
+If enabled as an option during HAWQ compilation, the PL/Python language is installed with HAWQ.

 **Note**: To use PL/Python in HAWQ, you must either use a pre-compiled version of HAWQ that includes PL/Python or specify PL/Python as a build option when compiling HAWQ.